jcmcnch/MGPrimerEval/README.md

 ### Input Requirements:

-The only thing you need are raw, *unassembled* paired-end meta'omics data.
-The pipeline will extract SSU rRNA and analyze them automatically from your data.
+The only thing you need are raw, *unassembled* paired-end meta'omics data such as metagenomes or metatranscriptomes.
+It is important that data have not been filtered or assembled, since the goal of this pipeline is to recover the underlying environmental pattern (which assumes that your metagenome/-transcriptome is an accurate representation of the environment in question).

+### Overview of Pipeline Steps:

+The following is a brief summary of pipeline steps:
+1. Extract SSU rRNA fragments (16S and 18S)
+2. Quality control data
+3. Split SSU rRNA into 4 categories:
+- *Archaea*
+- *Eukarya* (18S)
+- *Bacteria* (not including *Cyanobacteria*)
+- *Cyanobacteria* (including chloroplast 16S sequences derived from eukaryotic phytoplankton)
+4. Align and subset these data
+5. Compare PCR primers specified in the config file with your SSU rRNA fragments
+6. Classify matching/mismatching fragments to get their taxonomy
+7. Summarize data
+ compares these . and analyze them automatically from your data.
 By default, the pipeline is set to limit the number of retrieved SSU rRNA per sample to 1 million (so it doesn't run too slowly on rRNA-rich data such as metatranscriptomes), but you can tweak this if you'd like to get more data back - just change the `readlimit` parameter in your config file.

 ## Tutorial